Surprise Accounts: What You Need to Know About COVID-19 Medical Insurance and Treatment

 Service providers may receive amounts from shared costs for other services related to COVID-19 (for example, visiting an emergency department or hospitalization after a person has been diagnosed with COVID-19).
 However, recipients of funds under the CARES Act may request from patients only the amount of shared costs at the network level, even if the provider is offline with the patient insurer.

-CARES conditions for recipients of funds require recipient providers to certify that in all cases of care associated with a suspected or actual COVID-19 event, they will not charge the patient with personal expenses in excess of what the patient would have to pay internally. networks.
-In some states (such as Ohio), health insurance corporations that provide coverage are required to provide coverage for out-of-network emergency services without billing.
+The CARES Recipient Conditions require recipient providers to certify that, in all cases of care related to a suspected or actual case of COVID-19, they will not charge the patient out-of-pocket expenses in excess of what the patient would be required to pay internally. networks.
+In some states (such as Ohio), health insurance corporations providing coverage must provide coverage for out-of-network emergency services without issuing “surprise” bills.

 Finally, it is worth noting that, although this is not required by law, several of the country's largest insurers, including Cigna and Humana, voluntarily refuse any cost-sharing for coronavirus infection for fully insured patients and / or receiving Medicare Advantage products, such as inpatients sick.